subramk/cassandra-developer-certification-notes/README.md

 I took the 8 week Cassandra Developer Workshop programme offered by the kind folks of Datastax and as part of the learning of watching the videos and doing the quizzes, exercises etc I had taken notes .

-I am sharing these up here , so that it can useful later for myself as well as others.
+I am sharing these here , so that it can useful later for myself as well as others.

 The following links were very useful in the preparation :